cve-search/git-vuln-finder/README.md

 This software is free software and licensed under the AGPL version 3.

 Copyright (c) 2019 Alexandre Dulaunoy - https://github.com/adulau/

+# Acknowledgment

+- Thanks to [Jean-Louis Huynen](https://github.com/gallypette) for the discussions about the crypto vulnerability pattern
+- Thanks to [Sebastien Tricaud](https://github.com/stricaud) for the discussions regarding native language and commit messages

 # References